 - Click Stop backup in the confirmation dialog.

 Important: Now that you’ve stopped folder backup, the files you were backing up remain in OneDrive and no longer appear in your Documents folder on this PC.
 You can always back up this folder with OneDrive later.When you stop backing up a folder, the files that were already backed up by OneDrive stay in OneDrive.
 If you no longer want those files in OneDrive, you must move them manually to a local folder on your computer.
 Any new files you add to that folder on your PC won’t be backed up by OneDrive.

 - Copy the items manually from the external drive (or other location) where you backed up the files before beginning the procedure.

 This resets the default shell folder paths for Documents, Desktop, and Pictures.

 Still Doesn’t work?

 If the above method doesn’t help, you may need to edit the registry to reset the folder paths.
-Visit page default special folder paths, and download the registry fix #3 and run it, or to fix it manually refer table #3 in the same article.
+Visit the page default special folder paths, download the registry fix #3 and run it, or to fix it manually, refer to table #3 in the same article.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: